-White Island is an active volcano, inferred to host an acidic liquid geothermal reservoir surrounding a vapour-core at depth (Houghton and Nairn, 1991).
+White Island is an active volcano with acidic liquid geothermal reservoir surrounding a vapour-core at depth (Houghton and Nairn, 1991).
 It has no deep wells.

-The TCO2 Flux histogram for White Island is unimodal (320 °C, Figure 6c), the highest temperature in this study.
+TCO2 for White Island is unimodal (320 °C, Figure 6c), the highest temperature in this study.
 At White Island, strong magmatic CO2 flux would penetrate or bypass the acidic liquid reservoir, especially during eruptive events.
 Such a process would invalidate the TCO2 Flux geothermometer, which assumes temperature dependent mineral-water equilibrium in neutral pH fluids.
 White Island is included in this study as it provides an indication of how TCO2 Flux behaves in an acid-magmatic environment.